syntelos/cc-fits-look/README.txt

  Use CFITSIO in a staticly linked project format

+Building

- Build using './configure', and 'make' for executable binaries under './bin'.
+ Build using './download' and './configure'.

 References